Developer-Autodesk/design.automation.3dsmax-postman-tutorial/README.md

 The id of the activity to be created.
 This should be unique for a given forge app.

 ##### commandLine
-This define the command line to be executed.
-You use variable that will be replaced before executing your command line.
+This defines the command line to be executed.
+You can use variables that will be replaced before executing your command line.
-This mechanism let you replace file path(s) value in command line that you tested locally with file path(s) that will make sense once the execution is launched in the Design Automation environment.
+This mechanism lets you replace file path(s) value in command line that you tested locally with file path(s) that will make sense once the execution is launched in the Design Automation environment.

-Here are some example of variables can be used:
+Here are some examples of variables which can be used:

 ```$(engine.path)```
 will be replaced by the path where the engine is installed.